 There are several alternatives to evaluate the understanding of business process models.
 These include experimenting with the collection of data, sometimes with the use of biometric sensors, on the performance of designers and other stakeholders in a given modeling task to know their level of understanding and preference about the use of a modeling artifact to the detriment of another.
 Biometric sensors have been explored in recent years as data collection devices become more accessible.
 One of the technologies that have deserved particular attention is eye-tracking.

+This paper focuses on these pillars (business process, comprehension, and eye-tracking), offering an overview of evaluate the understanding of process models through eye-tracking techniques.
+We use Evidence-Based Software Engineering (EBSE) to better understand the problem and the field of research, and to extract and synthesize the results.
+EBSE provides a rigorous and reliable research method- ology, together with auditing tasks to reduce the researcher bias on the results [XX].
+Two of the core tools for evidence-based studies are systematic literature reviews (SLR), focusing on identifying the best practices on a given topic based on empirical evidence, and systematic mapping studies, aiming at creating a comprehensive overview of a given research area [34].

-Thus, based on these pillars (business process, comprehension, and eye-tracking), the purpose of this article is to present a mapping of the first studies in the specialized literature, classifying them concerning the information presented in them.
+The goal of this work is to carry out a systematic mapping study of the primary studies the existing, classifying them concerning the information presented in them.
 That is, to give an overview of the literature regarding the mediation of terms: business processes, comprehension, and eye-tracking.
 This article will provide an adequate position for new research activities in this area.
-However, it is not the purpose of this article to present a comparison between the studies identified here.
+However, it is not the purpose of this article to present a rigid comparison between the studies identified here.

 The remainder of this paper is organized as follows.
 Section 2 gives an overview of introductory concepts.
 Section 3 the method used in this study is described with the description of the planning phase and the research questions addressed by this study.
 Section 4 describes its execution, presenting the selected reviews, the classification scheme adopted and reports the findings.
 Finally, Section 5 discusses related work, and Section 6 concludes this paper and summarizes directions for further action.